 For many of our guests, the aesthetic transformation that takes place is almost overwhelming.
 Enhancing your smile is a powerful experience and we never grow tired of sharing the wonderful feeling.
 Knowing you have a beautiful smile and perfect teeth affects every aspect of your life.
 You see yourself differently, the world sees you differently and you see the world differently from the inside out.

 We are lucky to be reminded of this every day and we invite you to share the experience with us.

 Whitening Your Teeth

 The simplest tooth whitening treatment is at-home whitening with either 16% or 22% carbamine peroxide.
-This takes several weeks to accomplish and involves wearing thin trays in your mouth for only 1-2 hours per day or while you sleep.
+This takes several weeks to accomplish and involves wearing thin trays in your mouth for only 1 hour per day.

-All three methods work well.
-A personal consultation with Dr. Barton can help determine which teeth whitening option is most appropriate for you.
+Both methods work well.
+A personal consultation at Admira Dentistry can help determine which teeth whitening option is most appropriate for you.

 In cosmetic dentistry, the most popular way to enhance a smile and restore proper function is with porcelain veneers or laminates.
 These thin but durable restorations are more conservative to the natural tooth than traditional crowns, and they never stain.
-Additionally, when placed by a competent neuromuscular aesthetic dentist like Dr. Barton, porcelain veneers not only look and feel natural, they possess a greater likelihood for durability and long-lasting quality.
+Additionally, when placed by a competent neuromuscular aesthetic dentist like at Admira Dentistry, porcelain veneers not only look and feel natural, they possess a greater likelihood for durability and long-lasting quality.

 Fortunately, most veneers can be applied in one or two simple appointments.
-Dr. Barton is very careful to listen to your needs and desires, and to make appropriate recommendations based on his own knowledge and experience.
+At Admira Dentistry, we are very careful to listen to your needs and desires and to make appropriate recommendations based on his own knowledge and experience.